loihoang1411/image-compression-app/README.md

 # Image_Compression_Py-App
-An Image Compression wrote by Python language, using CustomTkinter
+An Image Compression app wrote by Python language, using CustomTkinter